shawn-y-sun/Customer_Analytics_Retail/README.md

 |     58691    |     0          |     1          |     0          |     0          |     0          |     0          |     200000500    |

-Visualize the brand choice by segments<br>
+Visualize the brand choice by segments (on average, how often each customer buy each brand in each segment)<br>
 ![image](https://user-images.githubusercontent.com/77659538/110488884-df01a000-8129-11eb-82f9-ffdad58c91ea.png)

-🔶 Insights:
+🔶 Insights: Each segment has preference on 1 or 2 brands
 - Well-off and Career-focused prefer pricy brands
 - Fewer-opportunities and standard prefer low price products